20 FAQs about shareholder and boardroom disputes.

 6. Do all directors have the same voting rights?

 In general, yes.
 Each director will have one vote, and decisions will be carried by a simple majority on a show of hands.
-The chairperson may have the right to exercise a casting vote if votes in favour for and against a motion are equal; check the articles.
+The chairperson may have the right to exercise a casting vote if votes for and against a motion are equal; check the articles.
 It should also be remembered that on certain issues individual directors may be prevented from voting by a conflict of interest.

 It is, however, possible for the company's articles of association or a shareholders' agreement to establish some other system.
 A company may wish to avoid deadlock by adopting a provision giving weighted voting rights, possibly in proportion to the directors' shareholdings in the company, on certain matters.